 If you've seen a "Great Lakes.
 Michigan Jobs." ad like this, you've seen an Enbridge ad.

 "Great Lakes.
-Michigan Jobs." is a front group funded by Enbridge Energy and other organizations like the American Petroleum Institute.
+Michigan Jobs." is not a 'citizen's group,' but is a front group funded by Enbridge Energy and other fossil-fuel promoting organizations like the American Petroleum Institute.

 Why is Enbridge spending millions in advertising to convince Michiganders that the Line 5 pipeline and tunnel are necessary for Michigan?